 You can add Connect IQ features to your watch from Garmin and other providers using the Connect IQ app (garmin.com/connectiqapp).
-You can customize your watch with watch faces, device apps, data fields, and widgets.
+You can customize your watch with watch faces, device apps, data fields, widgets, and music providers.

 Watch Faces: Allow you to customize the appearance of the clock.